PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 This prints every number starting from 10 down to 1.
-So we can conclude that every function written using `yield` statement is a generator, which can than be used to feed all kinds of loops and iterations.
+So we can conclude that every function written using `yield` statement is a generator, which can then be used to feed all kinds of loops and iterations.
 If we look under the cover, this iteration calls `next()` to get the next value from the generator, until it reaches `StopIteration` exception.
 We can illustrate that with the following piece of code: